hargoniX/master/thesis/thesis.typ

 latter is necessary because the monomorphizer will later attempt to generate specialized copies of constant declarations.
 However, these copies may of course not use local type variables of a theorem.
-In order to avoid this, Chako replaces the local type variables with global axioms of the shape `axiom a : Type`.
+In order to avoid this, Chako replaces the local type variables with global axioms of the form `axiom a : Type`.
 Because these axioms are global constants, they can be used in any other constant declarations as well.
-Later, in the translation step to Nunchaku's logic, these axioms are emitted as uninterpreted types of the shape `val a : type`.
+Later, in the translation step to Nunchaku's logic, these axioms are emitted as uninterpreted types of the form `val a : type`.

 After the cleanup step, Chako eliminates dependent types as described in @sect_trans_dtt.
 The practical implementation takes three notable deviations from the theoretical description.
 First, it